Physician Renewal FAQs

 No. The renewal application is only available online.

-No. Mobile devices such as smartphones, IPads, Kindle, etc. are not supported.
+No. Mobile devices such as smartphones, iPads, Kindle, etc. are not supported.

-Your password is the last four (4) digits of your Social Security number.
+Your password is the last four (4) digits of your Social Security Number.

 Completed applications are processed the next business day.
 The website will reflect your new expiration date 1 to 2 business days after processing.